-Dr. Ali Mokdad, a former senior official at the Centers for Disease Control and Prevention, currently the director of Middle Eastern initiatives and a professor of global health at the University of Washington’s Institute for Health Metrics and Evaluation.
+Dr. Ali Mokdad, a native of Lebanon and former official with the Centers for Disease Control and Prevention, is currently the director of Middle Eastern initiatives and a professor of health metrics sciences at the Institute for Health Metrics and Evaluation, based at the University of Washington.

 Dr. Muhamed Almaliky, a practicing cardiologist, research fellow at Harvard University’s Weatherhead Center for International Affairs, and director of the Iraqi American Institute.